 If you would like to learn more about YES or would like to be connected to an advisor for support, you can email firstname.lastname@example.org.

 Faculty and staff members at CapU may also connect you to the YES program by completing an online referral.
 Once you have been referred, an advisor from Student Affairs will contact you to explore what supports you may be interested in to best help you.

-There are so many CapU services in place to help students succeed.
-Via the YES Program, our student support advisors meet confidentially with students 1:1 at any stage in their university journey and can connect students to supportive resources and services on or off campus.
+There are so many CapU services in place to help you succeed.
+Via the YES Program, our student support advisors meet confidentially with you 1:1 at any stage in your university journey.
+They can connect you to supportive resources and services on campus or in the community.

 Many of these services are free or low-cost.
-We can help students navigate and get linked to on-campus or community-based services.
-We work collaboratively with students to identify which service(s) and options will be best depending on their goals.
+We can help you navigate and get linked to on-campus or community-based services.
+We work together with you to figure out which service(s) and options will be best depending on your goals.

 Types of student challenges that may benefit from YES Program support and early intervention include: